RFID Case

 Accountability Very low, blame is hard to assign High, tied to location/department

-What Makes an RFID1 Linen Tag System Successful?
+What Makes an RFID Linen Tag System Successful?

 Durable RFID laundry tag shown up close